-Shipping container dumped in garden
+Freight container dumped in back garden

 "It is believed that the container, filled with building materials, was dropped off in error.

 "The delivery of the container appears to have caused some damage to a nearby fence.
-Enquiries are ongoing."
+Inquiries are ongoing."

-Stratford-on-Avon District Council said officers are awaiting further information before they can advise on the matter.
+Stratford-on-Avon District Council confirmed it had been told about the mystery unit's appearance.